mihaiToader/BettingPlatform/README.md

-## This is the awesome betting platform app s
+## This is the awesome betting platform app

 ##### Made by Mihai Toader :smile: